corememltd/interop-eap-tls13/README.md

  * shutdown the container by typing `halt` from within it or use `docker stop interop-eap-tls13`
  * your local workstation will have the following ports exposed:
      * **`[PORT]/{udp,tcp}` (default: `PORT=1812`):** RADIUS authentication
+         * globally listens and accepts any client using the shared secret `testing123`
  * environment makes use of a number of read only bind mounts into the container
      * they are as described:
          * [`services`](services): `services` configuration (including `freeradius`)